Fart Lover Supreme - Donald Rump - E-Book

 My Two Cents

-No, I had a girl tell me that I had to love her just as she is, with all her farts and burps.
+No, I had a girl tell me that I had to love her just as she was, with all her farts and burps and other idiosyncrasies.

 Really?

-Do you not know who I am or the type of stories I’ve written?
+Do you not know who I am or the type of stories I write?

 Apparently not.

 No, that silly goose had no idea that I write about such nonsense on a daily basis and am a champion for the rights of all gaseous entities great and small.
-(Yes, grandma, I make you proud!)
+(That’s right, grandma, I make you proud!)

 Her little fart comments came out unprompted, so I just had to write a story about it.
-As I was eating the updated $5 Chalupa Box at Taco Bell, I decided to text her, poke fun at her list of demands (Really?
+As I was eating the updated $5 Chalupa Box at Taco Bell (Now almost six bucks!), I decided to text her, poke fun at her list of demands (Really?
 The burps, too?), and eventually arrive at the title, Fart Lover Supreme.

 Perfect!

 So does that mean I’ll love her farts?
 Fuck no!
 But I did the next best thing—write a story about them.
-(And if that doesn’t imply love, I don’t know what does.)
+(And if that isn’t love, I don’t know what is.)

 Here you go, darling; your farts are now more famous than you are.
 Don’t thank me, just tell me something more crazy next time so that I might write about that as well.